 Many owners want too many good things because they haven’t committed to what’s best.
 You can’t have it all.
 An old saying is “The person who chases two rabbits catches neither.”
 Wouldn’t it be better to get the largest amount of what you want the most?

-I’ve developed a free Aspirations and Purpose worksheet to help you clarify your personal aspirations and business purpose to set the direction for your company.
-Get the free worksheet.
+I’ve developed a free Aspirations and Purpose worksheet that you can download here.
+Use it to clarify your life aspirations and how they translate to the purpose for your business.